berkmancenter/odie_backend/README.md

 This will all be wrapped into an admin-friendly workflow at some point, but it hasn't been yet.

+## Delayed jobs
+DelayedJob is used to run twitter collection in the background.

+You should set a cron job to periodically check that the start_job_daemons task is running.

 ## Docker

 You can use Docker for development to make things easier.
 You will need to install `Docker` and `Docker Compose`.